Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - What sort of genetic information should parents seek about their children and how might this influence raising that child?

-- Would having cars that drive themselves be a good or bad idea?
+- Are self-driving cars a good or bad idea?

 - How might travel in the future be different?